 Synthetics and Imitations

-Lab created green garnets are available, but generally at places like Etsy.
-Being a semi precious stone, you're not likely to find natural or synthetic green garnets in fine jewelry stores.
+Lab created tsavorites and other green garnets are available, but generally at places like Etsy.
+Being a semi precious stone, you're not likely to find natural or synthetic tsavorites in fine jewelry stores.
 Lab created green garnet is going to be very cheap and have all the same properties as their natural versions.

 Determining the value and price of an emerald is very difficult, which is why they have emerald specialists to do so.
 If you're paying a high price for a loose natural emerald, it's absolutely essential to have a gemstone certificate verifying the quality of your emerald from a reliable laboratory, like GIA certification.
 This can help you make sure you don't get ripped off as well as disclose any treatments that have been done to your emerald.